Kay-code9/Nexus-3D_Homeinterior_designer_HNG4atask/systemArchitecture.md

-# System architecture of Nexus - The 3D imterior Home designer
+# System architecture of Nexus - The 3D interior Home designer

 ## 1. Overview
 Nexus is a  mobile 3D interior design application that enables users to scan or enter room dimensions, auto-generate layouts, and create realistic 3D visualizations and AR previews.
 Includes platform compatibility (iOS and Android) using a modern tech stack focused on performance, scalability, and ease of maintenance.